ImOutOfIdeas/OptimiztionProject/README.md

 ## Objective

-Our objective is to develop an algorithm or model that suggests a combination of ingredients for a Chipotle bowl that:
+Our objective is to suggest a combination of ingredients for a Chipotle bowl that:

-- Maximizes energy intake.
+- Maximizes caloric intake.
 - Ensures affordability for OSU students.
 - Maintains a balanced and healthy nutritional profile.

-## Methodology

-### Dataset
+## Dataset

-We've collected extensive data on the nutritional content and costs of various ingredients available at Chipotle.
+We've collected data on the nutritional content and costs of various ingredients available at Chipotle.

-### Optimization Model

-We've implemented an optimization model, leveraging algorithms or methodologies (such as linear programming or heuristics), to:
-- Maximize energy intake while considering the cost of ingredients.
-- Account for dietary preferences and restrictions of OSU students.
--
 ## Results

 Upon execution, the program will provide: